Excepts by Justin Smith with permission because we both want you to thrive!

 Those with vested interests have done a really good job of confusing people about normal cholesterol levels and created a huge amount of unnecessary fear about it solely for the purpose of turning healthy people into patients.

-Statin drugs affect adversely diseases like Multiple sclerosis, Parkinson’s, and ALS by Inhibiting Remyelination in the Central Nervous System.
+Statin drugs seriously affect diseases like Multiple sclerosis, Parkinson’s, and ALS by Inhibiting Remyelination in the Central Nervous System.

 Eat these 3 foods regularly, and you can lower your cholesterol by 50%!